CfA-Library/Cite_Astro_Software/Guidelines.md

 ### Code coverage

 Even if we would recommend it, what fraction of code should be covered.
 80% ?
 90% ?
-Should only the regression tests cover 100% of the code?
+Should only the regression/baseline tests cover 100% of the code?
+After all, this is where it really counts.

 ### Decisions....